How to Engage Your Audience with Video Streaming

 Engagement doesn’t end when a live broadcast shuts down.

-Almost every live video platform records live streams for later viewing.
+Almost every online video platform records live streams for later viewing.
 That means you can extend engagement for a long time.
 On-demand video content can be watched anytime, and for years to come.

 You can also follow up on conversations that began during the live broadcast.
 If people had technical issues, you should follow up with them to apologize.
 Consider refunds or coupons if they paid to access the stream.
 Other problems should be addressed as well.
 Remember: each complaint is an opportunity to turn a critic into a brand advocate.
 You can learn a lot from critique.